DewuGao/sfi-repro/README.md

 - directional summaries (how often *d*\_CN < *d*\_W),
 - released tables used in the manuscript / Supplementary Tables.

-> Note: Raw façade images are **not** included in this bundle.
-A rights-cleared demo image set is a separate, optional route.
+> Note: The complete raw façade image corpus is not redistributed.
+A small author-collected demo image set is included under reference_impl_demo/ for the reference implementation.

 ## Quick start (CPU-only)